secretgraph/secretgraph/README.md

     -   for all
 -   auth (Content, Cluster) affects (Content, Cluster).
 For onetime auth token for authenticating thirdparty:
     -   for Content:
-        -   fetch: autodelete after viewing
+        -   fetch: autodelete content after viewing
     -   for Cluster:
         -   includeTags: like param, include only contents with tag
         -   excludeTags: like param, exclude contents with tag, default: \[type=PrivateKey\]
 -   view (Content, Cluster) affects (Content, Cluster):
     -   for Content:
-        -   fetch: autodelete after viewing
+        -   fetch: autodelete content after viewing
     -   for Cluster:
         -   includeTags: like param, include only contents with tag
         -   excludeTags: like param, exclude contents with tag, default: \[type=PrivateKey\]